SkyPowerGB/FolderBackuper/README.md

 - This app performs full folder copies and overwrites existing backups.
   - ⚠️ This can be inefficient for large folders or frequent backups.
-  - There is no deduplication or incremental backup logic implemented.

 ## 📦 Status